ooftypop/easy_goes_it/README.md

 $ gem install easy_goes_it
 ```

+# Authors
+  - Kevin J. Storberg, Ooftypop Inc.

-## Contributing
+# Contributing
-Contribution directions go here.
+  We welcome collaboration on all of our open source projects.

+  When contributing to EasyGoesIt, we ask that you:
+  - notify us of your intended contribution so we may provide feedback
+  - make a PR on Github with a short description of your changes
+  - update any relevant documentation

-## License
+# License
   The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).